Ashkanhadian/VehicleTrackingCV/ReadMe.md

 # VehicleCounter

-A vehicle and object tracking project using Kalman Filter and Hungarian Algorithm.
+A vehicle object detection and object tracking project using Kalman Filter and Hungarian Algorithm.

 ## Introduction